 FinalMask

-FinalMask performs the last stage of traffic obfuscation after the core has already processed transport-layer security, including TLS and REALITY.
+FinalMask performs the last stage of traffic camouflage after the core has already processed transport-layer encryption, including TLS and REALITY.

 It can be used for multiple kinds of TCP and UDP camouflage, as well as QUIC-related parameter tuning.